Bobkelimistyling/Bobkelimistyling/README.md

+# Statement

-this repositories is only used for practice
+this repositories is only used for practice and memorize.